Find Assisted Living in Your Area

 Tripping Hazards

-It’s also important to remove tripping hazards from your loved one’s home, which can cause a loss of balance.
+Tripping hazards can also cause falls.
 Take a look around your loved one’s living space to see if any of the following tripping hazards are present:

 What To Look For in a Senior Living Community for a Loved One With Parkinson’s